Admicos/minecraft-wayland/README.md

 ### Option 1: Use the AUR

-Install the `glfw-wayland-minecraft` package from the AUR.
+Install the `glfw-wayland-minecraft-libdecoration` package from the AUR.

 ### Option 2: Build the PKGBUILD manually